 Student Assistantships are available to enable qualified, upper-level Ancient Studies majors to participate in the ANCS Study-Travel courses.
 The application process takes place in the first half of the fall semester and is announced in Ancient Studies Classes.
 Preference is given to students having completed or currently enrolled in Greek or Latin 201.
 For more information, contact the professor in charge of the particular course.

-Scholarships for Summer Study, Excavation, and/or Study-Travel Assistantships
+Scholarships for Summer Study, Fieldwork, and/or Study-Travel Assistantships

 Christopher Sherwin Award